-Exchange Traded Funds-Consist of actively traded exchange-listed equity securities and equity exchange traded funds (ETFs.
+Exchange Traded Funds-Consist of actively traded exchange-listed equity securities and equity exchange traded funds (ETFs).
 The price of an ETF's shares will change throughout the trading day as the shares are bought and sold on the market.
 Valuation is based on unadjusted quoted prices for these securities or funds in an active market and are classified as Level 1.

-Limited Liability Companies-Consist of interests in limited liability companies providing large cap U.S. equity exposure.
-Valuation is recorded at NAV based on the underlying investments held by the limited liability companies.
+Limited Partnerships-Consist of interests in hedge funds structured as limited partnerships.
+Valuation is recorded at NAV based on information provided by the fund managers along with audited financial information.
 These securities are not required to be classified in the fair value hierarchy.